ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

-The following  package recently became a part of our software suite:
+The following two packages recently became a part of our software suite: